DIRECTLab/carla-energy-consumption/docs/carla_setup_UE5.md

 ## Errors and Fixes
-* These are errors and their fixes I encountered during first time setup.
-Hopefully you will find them helpful should you need debugging during your setup.
+*These are errors and fixes encountered during setup.
+Hopefully you will find them helpful.*

 ### Error at setup
 * I got this error running the script which basically does everything to download, build and start.